 Historically, Gallagher s ability to meet its cash requirements related to the payments of dividends on its common stock and the repurchases of its common stock has substantially depended upon its ability to generate positive cash flows from its operating activities and will continue to do so in the future.
-However, with respect to Gallagher s future potential cash requirements related to the repurchases of its common stock, Gallagher could use borrowings under its Credit Agreement to fund such repurchases, if necessary.
-Cash (used) provided by operating activities was (\$94.1 million) and \$13.9 million for the three-month periods ended March 31, 2006 and
+However, with respect to Gallagher s future potential cash requirements related to the repurchases of its common stock, Gallagher has occasionally used borrowings under its Credit Agreement to fund such repurchases, and could do so in the future if necessary.
+Cash (used) provided by operating activities was (\$25.9 million) and \$53.9 million for the six-month periods ended June 30, 2006 and 2005, respectively.

-2005, respectively.
 The decrease in cash provided by operating activities in 2006 compared to 2005 was primarily due to the \$92.1 million of payments made to Headwaters in first quarter 2006 related to the first quarter 2005 settlement and to the \$26.9 million Gallagher paid into a fund to be distributed to certain eligible policyholder clients under the AVC.
 Gallagher s cash flows from operating activities are primarily derived from its earnings from continuing operations, as adjusted for realized gains and losses and its noncash expenses, which include depreciation, amortization, deferred compensation, restricted stock and stock-based compensation expenses.
 When assessing the overall liquidity of Gallagher, the focus should be on earnings from continuing operations, adjusted for noncash items, in the statement of earnings and cash provided by operating activities in the statement of cash flows as indicators of trends in liquidity.
 From a balance sheet perspective, the focus should not be on premium and fees receivable, premiums payable or restricted cash for trends in liquidity.
-Because of the variability related to the timing of premiums and fees receivable and premiums payable, net cash flows provided by operations will vary substantially from guarter-to-guarter and year-to-year related to these items.
-In addition, funds restricted as to Gallagher s use, premiums and clients claim funds held as fiduciary funds, are presented in Gallagher s consolidated balance sheet as Restricted cash and have not been included in determining Gallagher s overall liquidity.
+Because of the variability related to the timing of premiums and fees receivable and premiums payable, net cash flows provided by operations will vary substantially from quarter-to-quarter and year-to-year related to these items.
+In addition, funds restricted as to Gallagher s use (premiums and clients claim funds held as fiduciary funds) are presented in Gallagher's consolidated balance sheet as Restricted cash and have not been included in determining Gallagher's overall liquidity.
 In order to consider these items in assessing trends in liquidity for Gallagher, they should be looked at in a combined manner, because changes in these balances are interrelated and are based on the timing of premium movement.
-In assessing the overall liquidity of Gallagher from a balance sheet perspective, it should be noted that at March 31, 2006, Gallagher had no Corporate related borrowings outstanding, a cash and cash equivalent balance of \$184.0 million and tangible net worth of \$348.0 million.
-Gallagher has a \$450.0 million unsecured multicurrency credit agreement (Credit Agreement) it uses from time-to-time to borrow funds to supplement operating cash flows.
-Due to outstanding letters of credit, \$416.8 million remained available for potential borrowings at March 31, 2006.
+In assessing the overall liquidity of Gallagher from a balance sheet perspective, it should be noted that at June 30, 2006, Gallagher had a cash and cash equivalent balance of \$222.4 million and tangible net worth of \$343.8 million.
+In addition, Gallagher has a \$450.0 million unsecured multicurrency credit agreement (Credit Agreement) it uses from time-to-time to borrow funds to supplement operating cash flows.
+At June 30, 2006, Gallagher had \$35.0 million of Corporate related borrowings outstanding under the Credit Agreement.
+The second quarter 2006 borrowings were made to fund the common stock repurchases (\$10.8 million) and additional anticipated acquisitions which were delayed from second quarter to later in 2006.
+Historically, the second quarter for Gallagher has been the lowest net cash generating period.
+Gallagher anticipates sufficient cash flow in third quarter 2006 to fully pay off the outstanding borrowings.
+Due to outstanding letters of credit and borrowings, \$381.8 million remained available for potential borrowings at June 30, 2006.
 The Credit Agreement contains various covenants that require Gallagher to maintain specified levels of net worth and financial leverage ratios.
-Gallagher was in compliance with these covenants at March 31, 2006.
+Gallagher was in compliance with these covenants at June 30, 2006.